-The Curonian Spit is also a popular nesting place and an important bird migration route.
-For example, at Lybio Ragas, just south of Juodkrante, you can see whooper swans, white-tailed eagles, red-throated divers, and sheldrakes.
-Moving on there is a large two-hectare colony of grey herons and cormorants nesting side by side.
+The Curonian Peninsula is a popular nesting place and an important bird migration route.
+Here you can see whooper swans, white-tailed eagles or sheldrakes.

-The Nagliai nature reserve is known for the “Dead Dunes”.
+Another attraction of Curonian Spit is Nagliai nature reserve.
+It is known for the “Dead Dunes”.
 The entire length of the dunes is made up of ravines of the most intricate patterns blown by the wind.
-The dunes and sand hills are covered by grassy flora.
-Between 1675 and 1854 the sand blown by the westerly winds buried four villages in the area of Nagliai.
-The Dead Dunes are closely protected, therefore visitors have to keep the designated paths.
+Between 1675 and 1854 the sand blown by the westerly winds buried four villages!
+Take a walk on the hiking trail and see the breathtaking beauty of this natural and sensitive landscape.

 Things to do in Nida